daelmo/Root-Cause-Detection-in-a-Robotic-Gripping-Process/README.md

 `causal graph` includes the adjacency matrix of the true causal graph, and simple lists about the measured features and the inspected rootcauses.

-`datasets` includes the normal and two data sets including faults produced by root causes.
+`datasets` includes the normal dataset and two datasets including faults produced by root causes.